Our Lady of Fatima Parish Primary School

 -

-Positive Education and Restorative Practice Framework
+Positive Education and Restorative Practice

 Positive Education identifies best practice teaching combined with an explicit focus on wellbeing.
 The approach emphasises individual strengths to promote learning, builds awareness of a growth mindset and incorporates practice in mindful brain breaks and gratitude.
 Positive Education emphasises the importance of training the heart as well as the mind in education.